Skip to content

 God is called Light not according to His essence but according to His energy.

-The Distinction Explained
+The Distinction

-The essence-energies distinction separates God's essence (ousia) -- His uncreated, incomprehensible being -- from His energies (energeia) -- His uncreated activities and operations through which He interacts with creation.
+The essence-energies distinction separates God's essence (ousia: His uncreated, incomprehensible being) from His energies (energeia: His uncreated activities and operations through which He interacts with creation).
 While God's essence remains utterly transcendent and unknowable, His energies are accessible, allowing humans to experience and participate in the Divine life without merging with or comprehending God's inner being.

 This is not a mere conceptual divide but a real one, as articulated by St. Gregory Palamas in the 14th century during the Hesychast controversy.
-Defending the monastic practice of Hesychasm -- inner stillness for noetic prayer and contemplation -- Palamas countered critics like Barlaam of Calabria, who accused the hesychasts of heresy.
+Defending the monastic practice of Hesychasm (inner stillness for noetic prayer and contemplation), Palamas countered critics like Barlaam of Calabria, who accused the hesychasts of heresy.
 Palamas argued that the uncreated light seen by the apostles at the Transfiguration was God's energy, not a created symbol, enabling genuine communion with God.

 The distinction preserves divine simplicity: energies are not "parts" of God but fully divine manifestations of His will, love, and power, eternally proceeding from the essence without division.